-At first, pull printing and secure release printing seem pretty similar.
+At first, these two printer security methods seem pretty similar.
 That’s because they share a common two-step format.
 It looks like this:

-2. The user intentionally releases the waiting print job to a specific printer.
+- The user intentionally releases the waiting print job to a specific printer.

-The key difference between these two methods lies in that release step.
+The key difference between the two methods lies in that release step.
 In contrast to pull printing, secure release printing requires some form of user authentication.
 That commonly involves swiping their badge or entering a PIN code on the printer’s control panel.

 What makes PrinterLogic’s secure printing unique?